hiblaphp/event-loop/README.md

 ### Building a Promise with Fibers

 This is the primary intended use case.
-A Promise implementation can suspend a fiber when awaiting a result and resume it via `scheduleFiber` when the value arrives — and because fibers are stackful, the suspension can happen deep inside your application code without any of the intermediate layers needing to be rewritten.
+The three properties covered above come together here: fibers suspend from any depth, the event loop resumes them when I/O is ready, and the cooperative model ensures only one runs at a time.
+A Promise implementation can suspend a fiber when awaiting a result and resume it via `scheduleFiber()` when the value arrives — and because fibers are stackful, the suspension happens deep inside your application code without any of the intermediate layers needing to be rewritten.

 The basic primitive looks like this:
 ```php